BEST Things to Do in Helsinki, Finland: DON’T Miss Out!

 The Russian influence is unmistakable – from the red brick to the gold-covered domes, everything screams Russia.
 And the best thing about cathedrals?

 They are spectacular, historical, and absolutely free.
-Which cannot be said about all things to do in Helsinki.
+Which cannot be said about most of the great things to do in Helsinki.

 The Uspenski Cathedral is stunning but maybe you are craving something a little bit more contemporary?